Naoya Inoue: Undisputed bantamweight champion

 On 25 August 2022, it was announced that Inoue would face 2 time bantamweight champion and the current reigning WBO bantamweight champion Paul Butler in a title unification bout on 13 December 2022, at the Ariake Arena in Tokyo, Japan.
 Inoue won the fight by an eleventh-round knockout, as he stopped Butler with repeated body shots at the 1:09-minute mark of the round.
 He was up 100–90 on all three scorecards at the time of the stoppage.

 With this win, Inoue became the first undisputed bantamweight champion since Enrique Pinder in 1972 and the first undisputed bantamweight champion in four-belt era.
 He also became the first-ever Japanese and Asian boxer to claim undisputed championship status in the three- or four-belt era, as well as the first and only boxer in history to defeat all four major sanctioning organisation champions by knockout.
 And with this win, he also set the new record for the most wins in unified title bouts in bantamweight history, at 7, surpassing the great bantamweight legend Rubén Olivares.
 Inoue vacated all five titles on 13 January 2023, as he moved up to super bantamweight.

 Super bantamweight

+Inoue vs. Fulton

 On 18 January 2023, it was revealed that Inoue had entered into negotiations with the undefeated unified super bantamweight world champion Stephen Fulton.
 The fight was expected to take place at the Yokohama Arena in Yokohama, Japan, on 7 May 2023.
 The fight was postponed on 21 March, as Inoue suffered a fist injury during training camp.
 The bout was rescheduled for 25 July 2023, at the Ariake Arena in Tokyo, Japan.

 Inoue won the fight by an eighth-round technical knockout.
 In the eighth round, he first knocked Fulton down with a left hook and forced referee Hector Afu to stop the contest with a flurry of unanswered punches soon thereafter.
 Inoue had out-landed his opponent 114 to 47 in total punches and 70 to 24 in power punches by that point.

 Undisputed Super bantamweight champion

 On 21 August 2023, it was reported that Inoue had entered into negotiations with two division champion and current unified WBA (Super) and IBF super bantamweight champion Marlon Tapales for an undisputed title bout.
-The fight was also for lineal championship and took place at Ariake Arena in Tokyo, Japan on 26 December 2023.
+The fight was also for the lineal championship and took place at Ariake Arena in Tokyo, Japan on 26 December 2023.

 Inoue won the fight by tenth-round knockout to become the first ever undisputed super bantamweight champion and a two-division undisputed champion, just a year after fully unifying the bantamweight division.
 Tapales was knocked down in the fourth round and again in the tenth, with the second knockdown rendering him unable to rise from the canvas in time to beat the count.
 This was Inoue's 19th recorded KO in 21 world title fights, bringing his KO rate to 90.4%, which is the highest KO rate in the history of world title matches.